AP | A-Level | IB | NCERT 11 + 12 – FREE NOTES, RESOURCES AND VIDEOS!

 Quick Notes

 • Mole ratios = coefficients.
-A balanced equation conserves atoms; the coefficients are exact mole ratios that link reactants and products.
+In a balanced equation the coefficients are exact mole ratios that link reactants and products.

 • Stoichiometry calculations are based on mole conversions.